alienflip/degenDeploy/proposal.md

 # Proposal Overview

-> Within the scope of this proposal, the MVP is to implement a workflow which (0) enables the user to deploy a mixer using their testnet account, (1) test the mixer by inserting transactions into it, (2) recieving secret notes from said transactions, (3) extracting funds, and deploying new contract.
+> Within the scope of this proposal, the MVP is to implement a workflow which enables the user to interact with the deployed a mixer using their mainnet account, commit transactions into it, and recieving secret notes from said transactions, then extract funds to a burner and deploy new contract from the burner.

 ## Use Cases